+Having studied GCSE Geography is preferable but not essential.
+A Grade C or above in GCSE Mathematics is required.
 Having GCSE Geography can make the progression to Advanced Level study easier, as some of the topics are familiar.
 However, not having Geography at GCSE level can mean you bring a fresh, new view to the subject you last studied in Year 10.

-A willingness to take part in field investigations and field trips is essential
+A willingness to take part in field investigations and field trips is essential.
+Additional Information:

 The Geography Department has an experienced staff with a proven track record of success in the teaching of the Advanced Level course and in the assessment of the specification with CCEA.
 There will be opportunities to participate in field trips to supplement your learning.
-Trips to London have been a regular feature of Advanced Level Study as have trips to more exotic locations including the USA, Iceland and the Bay of Napes and Rome.

-Health and Social Care Single Award
+Trips to London have been a regular feature of Advanced Level Study as have trips to more exotic locations including the USA, Iceland and the Bay of Naples and Rome.
+Health and Social Care Single Award (CCEA) (GCE) .....

-.....
 Leader of Learning // Mrs L Booth

-Examination Board & Syllabus //CCEA QAN Code: 601/8917/4
+Examination Board & Syllabus //

+CCEA A-level in Health and Social Care

+QAN Code: 601/8917/4

+Course Description: